intel-analytics/ipex-llm-tutorial/ch_7_GPU_Support/7_1_GPU_Llama2-7B.md

 ```

 > **Note**
 > The initial generation of optimized LLMs on Intel GPUs could be slow.
-Therefore, it's advisable to perform a warm-up run before the actual generation.
+Therefore, it's advisable to perform a **warm-up** run before the actual generation.
 >
-> For the next section of stream chat, we could treat this time of generation as a warm-up.
+> For the next section of stream chat, we could treat this time of generation in section 7.1.6 as a warm-up.

 ## 7.1.7 Stream Chat